Dinalo Adigo

 Cristiano Dinalo Adigo (born 25 July 1972) is a Beninese football coach and former player who coaches Phönix Lübeck.

 Playing career

 Adigo was born in Cotonou.
 He played for Kickers Offenbach, including a DFB Pokal first round match against Hertha BSC in 1994.

 He was part of the Benin national team at the 2004 African Nations Cup, which finished bottom of its group in the first round of competition, thus failing to secure qualification for the quarter-finals.

 Coaching career

-After his retirement Adigo took the job 1 July 2007 as head coach of FC Schönberg 95 and was in his first season rice-champion of the Verbandsliga Mecklenburg-Vorpommern.
+After his retirement, on 1 July 2007, Adigo took the job as head coach of FC Schönberg 95 and was in his first season rice-champion of the Verbandsliga Mecklenburg-Vorpommern.

 Personal life

 Adigo is the father of the Benin international footballer Ryan Adigo.